rakshii18/Credit_Transaction_Data/README.md

 Evaluation: Evaluated the performance of the models using f-1 score and accuracy score.

-Created a feature importance table containing the most important features at the top and the least important features at the bottom for the two classification models created.
+Created a feature importance table containing the most important features at the top and the least important features at the bottom for the two classification models.

+Plots: Created partial dependence plots to analyze the importance of the features with respect to the target value for both the classification models.